GordonLei/DoranForge/README.md

 - Fix "mapped" component keys (problem lies in having purchased multiple of the same item. need to differentiate same items)
 - Need to add caclulations for attack speed
 - Shop needs to follow HoverableItem where it parses the calculations in item active/passives
+- Some items cannot be bought due to problems in interpreting differences for ranged/melee stats for HoverableItem
+- Some items (ex.
+Dark Seal) have an infinite loop when passive/active is parsed through HoverableItem

 # MINOR PROBLEMS